aws/aws-cdk-go/awscdk/awslogs/README.md

 logGroup.grantWrite(iam.NewServicePrincipal(jsii.String("es.amazonaws.com")))
 ```

-Similarily, read permissions can be granted to the log group as follows.
+Similarly, read permissions can be granted to the log group as follows.

 ```go
 logGroup := logs.NewLogGroup(this, jsii.String("LogGroup"))